danwells96/ARISES/DocFiles/Testing.md

 Result: The stress and illness symbols for today are green when previously they were grey<br/>
 <br/>
 Checking: Hypo/hyper detection<br/>
-Method: Scroll to a day on the bifocal where a hyper occured (i.e. the blue line goes above 10 and into the top peach zone) and then look at that day in the days log in the health domain.
-Do the same to find a day where a hypo occured (blue line goes below 4 and into the bottom peach zone) and check in the health domain.
+Method: Scroll to a day on the bifocal where a hyper occurred (i.e. the blue line goes above 10 and into the top peach zone) and then look at that day in the days log in the health domain.
+Do the same to find a day where a hypo occurred (blue line goes below 4 and into the bottom peach zone) and check in the health domain.
 It may be worth repeating this process with multiple days.<br/>
 Result: The down arrow will be highlighted green to indicate a hypo and the up arrow to indicate a hyper, so on days where you've identified either of these things happening the relevant arrow should be green.<br/>
 <br/>
 Checking: 60 Days in list<br/>